Contact Bruce

 [Whatever we may "owe the future," it isn't a bizarre and dangerous

-ideology fueled by eugenics and capitalism.
-Science and technology will
+ideology fueled by eugenics and capitalism, where science and

-improve the "human stock".
-Morality is reduced to a computational
+improve the "human stock", where morality is reduced to a computational

 Nick Bostrom, Robin Hanson, Nick Beckstead, Sam Harris, William